Best Leaf Vacuum Mulchers (2026) – 5 Picks for Fast Cleanup

 - Shorter bag capacity

-- If you already have Greenworks 40V batteries, this is a convenient, hassleu2011free option.
-Itu2019s not as powerful as corded models, but itu2019s great for quick cleanups.
+If you already have Greenworks 40V batteries, this is a convenient, hassle-free option.
+It's not as powerful as corded models, but it's great for quick cleanups without dragging an extension cord across the yard.
+The tradeoff in mulch ratio (10:1 vs 16:1 on the corded units) means your bag fills faster, but the cordless freedom is real.

 - Cordless mobility